-This video captures Jager’s first session training a sit indication for high hides at the indication box.
+This video captures Jager’s first session training a sit indication for high hides at a hot indication box.
 Jager’s 6-month-old Brittany Spaniel and bed bug detection candidate.
 I began by experimenting to find a comfortable height where he can sit with front paws on the ground and press his nose to source.
 I was happy how the session progressed and he demonstrated nice obedience to odor.
 Behind the scenes, it took a lot of steps to get there.
-Read on to learn about foundation training for scent dogs.

 In Part 1 “Up-Sit”, we explained how a sit indication with nose pressed to source increases reliability by clearly communicating the precise location of source.
 And we showed you how to shape an “up-sit” towards food (which will eventually be replaced by target odor).
 This post will show you the other foundational training we complete with our puppies away from odor, prior to introducing the sit indication at a hot box.
 Once the foundation is in place, indication training should be quick and easy.